-The process includes examination of all witnesses by the Committee Counsel, Minority Counsel and every member of the House Judiciary Committee.
+The process includes an examination of all witnesses by the Committee Counsel, Minority Counsel, and every member of the House Judiciary Committee.
 Based on the findings, the Committee prepares Articles of Impeachment, which may include multiple counts.
 The Committee then votes on each Article of Impeachment along with the counts and presents the results to the House of Representatives.

 The House debates every Article of Impeachment and votes on each.
-If the Article of Impeachment is approved by two-thirds majority, the process of Impeachment is then carried forward and sent to the Senate for trial.
+If the Article of Impeachment is approved by a two-thirds majority, the process of Impeachment is then carried forward and sent to the Senate for trial.

 The process of trial in the Senate is handled by the representatives or ‘managers’ of the House of Representatives, with assistance from prosecution attorneys empowered to debate the prosecution of impeachment.

 During this process, the Senate performs the role of a jury and listens to the arguments presented.
 Once complete, the Senate debates the matter in detail and culminates with a vote by each member of the Senate.
-If two-thirds majority vote in favor of conviction, then the US President shall be removed from office.
+If the two-thirds majority vote in favor of conviction, then the US President shall be removed from office.

 Article I Section 3 states that in case any present member decides to abstain from voting, it is assumed to be a vote against conviction.